 Polish Paczki is almost the same as donuts.
 They are made from fried dough and filled with different fruits or custard fillings.
 Then they are coated with sugar.

-Paczki are made with a rich dough that contains yeast, eggs, sugar and fats.
-So, they are thicker and heavier than regular donuts which reflects its taste and texture.
+Paczki is made with a rich dough that contains yeast, eggs, sugar, and fats.
+So, they are thicker and heavier than regular donuts, which reflects its taste and texture.

 You can fill your Packzi with your favorite fruit or cream fillings.
 You can glaze them or cover them with granulated sugar or powdered.

-The most popular fillings in Poland are a stewed plum jam and a wild rosehip jelly, but you can also use other fillings such as cranberry, blueberry, strawberry, prune, or simply use custard.
+The most popular fillings in Poland are stewed plum jam and wild rosehip jelly, but you can also use other fillings such as cranberry, blueberry, strawberry, prune, or simply use custard.

 Polish Paczki Recipe